-4.30 Departments should not forecast proposed changes that require DoF approval until that approval has been received.
+4.30 In addition to the restrictions noted in paragraph 4.11, departments should not forecast proposed changes that require DoF approval until that approval has been received.
 Returns providing forecasts that include changes that have not been approved by DoF will be returned to departments for correction.